Mircea-Gosman/Kollecto/README.md

 ## Update Winter 2022

-My Software Engineering degree at McGill requires me to take <a href='https://ipfs.io'>ECSE 428</a>.
+My Software Engineering degree at McGill requires me to take <a href='https://www.mcgill.ca/study/2021-2022/courses/ecse-428'>ECSE 428</a>.
 As part of this class, we are required to build a project in groups of 10 developpers.
-Under the NF-Tea name, the project my team and I undertake is an adaptation of Kollecto.
-Unfortunately, it is currently being built in another repository that remains private as per the professor's requirements.
+Under the NF-Tea name, the project my team and I undertake is an adaptation of Kollecto, so I choose not to pursue Kollecto anymore.
+The repository in which my team & I collaborate for the NF-Tea project is available <a href='https://github.com/NFTEA-Winter2022/NF-TEA'>here</a>.

 NF-Tea is a web marketplace for NFT minting and trading.
 Users are invited to connect their Instagram accounts to mint NFTs based on the content that they have posted.
 The project uses a Vue frontend, a SpringBoot Backend (to handle user-specific suggestions in the marketplace) and Solidity smart contracts (for NFT creation, storage and transactions).
 This project will be complete (and hopefully its repository made public) in April 2022.